ulfschneider/active-toc/README.md

 Please review the [Active TOC Playground][6] to see the usage.

-Install it in your Node project with
+Install ActiveToc in your Node project with

 <pre>
 npm i active-toc